mcjimenez/chartServer/README.md

 #### URL: /charts/pie

 #### Parameters
-  - values: Comma separated list (',') of the values for each section of the pie.
+  - values: Array of the values for each section of the pie.
-  - labels: Comma separated list (',') of name for each of the pie section.
+  - labels: Array of names for each of the pie sections.
-  - backgroundColor: Comma separated list (',') of the colors for each of the pie section.
+  - backgroundColor: Array of the colors for each of the pie sections.

 #### Sample: